bbauska/LFS170x/readme.md

 If an attacker is not the legitimate creator of a block, it’s impossible for them to create a digital signature that others would accept.

 <h5>Immutability Mechanisms</h5>
-Now, let’s look at how different blockchains implement immutability.<br>
+Now, let’s look at how different blockchains implement immutability.<br/>
 <p>
 In Ethereum and Hyperledger, the immutability mechanism is the one that we’ve described previously.
 Each transaction and block is digitally signed and are linked using cryptographic hashes.